 The snowmelt makes whitewater rafting a great option at this time, or find peace and quiet on the hiking trails.
 Ride a bike through majestic green valleys with wildflowers in full bloom, or wander around the streets of Ljubljana.
 Many of the attractions closed for the winter will be open by late spring, such as the caves beneath the must-see Predjama Castle, but prices won’t go up until mid-June.

 Although April in Slovenia tends to be wetter than March, it can be a great month to visit Slovenia.
 The first true month of spring brings warming temperatures, melting snow, and budding blossoms with plenty of festivals and activities.
-School and Easter holidays are a great excuse for a family adventure combined with family fun in one of Slovenia's top spa resorts.
-One not to be missed for wine enthusiasts is the Orange Wine Festival in Izola.
+School and Easter holidays are a great excuse for a family adventure combined with family fun in one of Slovenia’s top spa resorts.
+One not to be missed for wine enthusiasts is the Orange Wine Festival in Izola and keep idea an eye out for the cherry blossoms.
 Weather-wise the average highs creep ever so slightly into the double-digits at 12°C (53°C).
 At 3°C (37°F), the average lows in April can still get a little chilly.

 Temperatures continue to rise and the coast can see temperatures reach the 20s towards the end of the month, making it an option for an early summer holiday.
 May is one of the best times of year for cycling and hitting the many hiking trails, with cooler temperatures than summer and relatively dry conditions.
 Plus the wildflowers are a spectacle that everyone should see!
 So much that there is an international Wildflower festival in Bohinj.
 Average temperatures reach up to 12°C (54°F) with average highs of 17°C (62°F) and average lows 7°C (45°F).